marcusgia2505/LIONESS_doc/docs/index.rst

 .. note:: While LIONESS Lab has been specifically designed to accommodate *interactive* experiments, it can also be used for solo-tasks and non-interactive questionnaire studies.

 .. note:: You can also download this documentation as a PDF_.
-Please note that we update the documentation from time to time so please check for new version of the documentation from time to time.
+Please note that we update the documentation so please check for new version of the documentation from time to time.

 .. _PDF: https://readthedocs.org/projects/lioness-doc/downloads/pdf/latest/